Travel Guide: Kyoto

 Nagoya: 2,000 yen

-Alternatively you could walk into any city’s majour bus station and buy a ticket headed to any large city in the country, no booking needed.
-However some long-distance routes will require a booking, and especially recommended during peak travel seasons.
-You can also arrive in Kyoto by using one of the many different bus passes on offer.
+You can buy tickets headed to any large city in the country at majour bus stations, no booking needed.
+However some long-distance routes will require a booking, especially during peak travel seasons.
+You can travel using one of the many different bus passes on offer.

 Don’t make the mistake of thinking that you’re sacrificing comfort or quality when spending less on a bus.
 Each one has its own personal socket as well as each bus having free wi-fi.
 Often the seats recline to near horizontal and some even come with a pram like hood cover to give an added level of privacy.

-The city of Kyoto has a total of six separate train lines divided between JR (Japan Railways) and private lines.
+Kyoto has a total of six train lines divided between JR (Japan Railways) and private lines.
 All can be used to get around the city and some lines connect with other nearby cities such as Osaka, Kobe and Nara.

 The JR lines include the Tokaido Line, which also includes the express train (Shinkansen) connected to Osaka, Kobe and Otsu.
 The others are the Nara Line, Sagano (Sanin) Line (connects to Arashiyama) and the Hokuriku Line connected to north-eastern cities such as Kanazawa and Toyama.

 The private lines include the Keihan Line and the Hankyu Line which runs between Kyoto and Osaka via some major attractions.
-There’s also the Kintetsu Line which connects Nagoya, Kyoto, Nara and Osaka.
+The Kintetsu Line connects to Nagoya, Kyoto, Nara and Osaka.
 For those who don’t have JR Rail Pass, this is the best line to use.
-Additionally there’s the Keifuku Line, which is the city’s last remaining tram line which connects to Arashiyama.
-Last of which is the Eizan Line which heads northwards to the mountains outside of the city.
+Additionally, the Keifuku Line, which is the city’s only tram line, connects to Arashiyama.
+Lastly, the Eizan Line heads northwards to the mountains outside of the city.

-These lines stay within the central limits of the city, and are more convenient than trying to figure out the local trains.
+These lines stay within the city centre and are more convenient than the local trains.
 Fares range from 210-340 yen depending on distance.
-For those intending to make multiple runs a day should invest in a one-day subway pass for 600 yen.
+Those making multiple runs a day should invest in a one-day subway pass for 600 yen.

-Buses are a good choice for getting to those areas of Kyoto that are not easily accessible by train or subway.
-The responsibility is shared between two main companies which can be recognised by their different coloured buses; Kyoto City Bus (green) and Kyoto Bus (cream and red).
-They also divide the areas which they generally operate, the former operating within the centre of the city and the latter further outside.
+Buses are a good choice for those areas not easily accessible by train or subway.
+There are two main companies which are recognised by their different coloured buses; Kyoto City Bus (green) and Kyoto Bus (cream and red).
+They operate in different areas, the former within the centre of the city and the latter further outside.

 There is also a sightseeing bus ran by Raku Bus that charge a flat 230 yen.
 They are brightly coloured and specifically for use by tourists, each coming with English announcements and only pass by attractions.
 There are three Raku Bus services; 100, 101 and 102: